Flying Across the Country in a Small Plane in VR.

 Additional PC /Gear Options

-If you need some more guidance on gear for your PC there is some general information you may find worth while.
-If your new to flight simulation you can certainly just have a single joystick and enjoy it.
-THe addition of rudders in GA/Airliner/Helicopter flying is pretty important for realism.
-Flying an aircraft ai can attest with my own real world flying is a all hands and feet on the job task.
+If you need some more guidance on gear for your PC there is some general information you may find worthwhile.
+If your new to flight simulation, you can certainly just have a single joystick and enjoy it.
+The addition of rudders in GA/Airliner/Helicopter flying is pretty important for realism.
+Flying an aircraft ai can attest with my own real-world flying is an all hands and feet on the job task.
 If you prefer a yoke there are plenty on the market to consider.
-If you fly combat in DCS World then a HOTAS can encompass everything you need along with ruder pedals.
+If you fly combat in DCS World, then a HOTAS can encompass everything you need along with rudder pedals.

 Flight Simulator Choices